Frederick Wensley: Life and career

 Frederick Porter Wensley was born on 28 March 1865 in Taunton, Somerset.
 His father, George Wensley, was a bootmaker.
 The family later moved to London, where Frederick became a telegraph messenger before joining the Metropolitan Police in January 1888 at the age of 22.
-In 1893 he married Laura Elizabeth Martin, they having two sons and a daughter.
+In 1893, he married Laura Elizabeth Martin, they had two sons and a daughter.
 Both sons were later killed in France during the First World War.

-In 1895 Wensley entered the CID as a probationary detective constable and was promoted to detective sergeant three years later.
+In 1895, Wensley entered the CID as a probationary detective constable and was promoted to detective sergeant three years later.
 He first gained public attention in 1896 when he was responsible for capturing a burglar and murderer named William Seaman in a fight in Whitechapel in front of a crowd.
 Seaman had just murdered a pawnbroker named John Goodman Levy and his housekeeper, Mrs Sarah Gale (Seaman would later insist Levy was a fence of stolen goods).
 Unable to get out of the house on the ground floor, Seaman worked his way to the roof and was followed by Wensley.
 A fierce fight between the men occurred while a crowd collected.
 In the end Wensley managed to subdue Seaman.
 Seaman would later hang for the murder of Levy and Mrs Gale, placed between Milsom and Fowler the "Muswell Hill" murderers, to make sure that Fowler did not try to kill his partner as he had tried to do at their trial.

 In November 1909 Wensley, now a detective inspector, was awarded the newly instituted King's Police Medal.
 Between December 1910 and January 1911 he was closely involved in the siege of Sidney Street in the East End of London.
 This included leading the hunt for the armed fugitive anarchist group.
 Once the group was located in Sidney Street, he came under direct fire from the sieged house.

 On 1 June 1920, Chief Inspector Wensley was made a member of the Order of the British Empire (MBE), and in December 1921, now a Superintendent, he became head of the CID at Scotland Yard.
-In March 1922 Wensley was appointed to the new post of Chief Constable of the CID, having overall command of some 800 detectives in the London area, including 150 working directly from Scotland Yard.
+In March 1922, Wensley was appointed to the new post of Chief Constable of the CID, having overall command of some 800 detectives in the London area, including 150 working directly from Scotland Yard.
 In June 1928 he was promoted to officer of the Order of the British Empire (OBE).

-On 31 July 1929 Wensley retired from the Metropolitan Police after 41 years’ service.
+On 31 July 1929, Wensley retired from the Metropolitan Police after 41 years’ service.
 He died on 4 December 1949.